- I am Harshad Deshpande a practicing Cost and Management Accountant and partner at M/S Harshad S Deshpande & Associates.

 - I learned the way to find prospective clients/ assignments, how to approach clients, soft skills, presentation skills, carving out the scope & the role of professional, Commercial discussions, negotiations & closing the deal.

 - Started own firm.
-Well thought and planned decision.
+Well, a thought and planned decision.

 - First-year is always critical in being an entrepreneur in terms of managing Cash flows and having patience.